You may also like:

 In customer service, though, no kind of prejudice works in your favor.
 They may make you jump to conclusions too fast and simply prevent you from doing your best before you can even think about it.

-For instance, imagine that you are a developer of some kind of Shopify app and you get a call from the customer who sounds a bit older.
+For instance, imagine that you are a developer of some kind of Shopify app and you get a call from a customer who sounds a bit older.
 There’s a chance that you will automatically assume that the person calling you is less tech-savvy because of their age, and not that your software has navigation issues, let’s say.
-This is where it all can start to collapse.
+This is where it all can begin to collapse.

 To maintain empathetic customer service, you have to learn to deal with these things over time.
 The keywords here would be recognize and stay aware – by noticing that you might be making wrong assumptions, you will be able to take a break, think about it, and bring back the conversation on its regular path.

 Let’s face it – most of the people who reach out to customer service are frustrated or are about to get frustrated (if you fail to meet their needs), so learning how to talk to angry customers is important.
 Under no circumstances you should act in the same manner.
 Instead, try to use positive language in response which could help you to stay more in control of your conversation.

 Not only that – using positive language when communicating with customers can improve customer engagement, boost their satisfaction with your service, and even encourage them to come back to you, even if they’ve encountered a serious issue.

 Try to imagine how it would make you feel if instead of:

 - “I can’t help you.”

 - “No, it’s not possible…”